See La Puerta Rules and Regs page to review the policies for La Puerta Natural Burial Ground

 Can I be buried in clothes of my own choosing?

 Yes, you may be buried in clothes or shoes of your choosing or without any clothes.
 It is a personal decision.
 We have allowed people to be buried in belts that have a metal buckle, but we ask that clothing be biodegradable within reason.
-We also suggest that if someone on hospice is in the final days or hours of death that he/she be dressed in the clothes they have chosen to be buried in prior to that final breath.

 Do you provide funeral services at the graveside?

 Family and friends are responsible for organizing and conducting any ceremonies or funeral services at the graveside and for providing any food or drinks for attendees.
-Family is also responsible for arranging clergy of their choice if they choose to have a religious service.
+Family is also responsible for arranging clergy or celebrant of their choice if they choose to have a religious service.
 We have a worksheet that you can use to help plan a burial service if you wish.
 You can find and download that worksheet on our Natural Burial page.

 Flowers or other biodegradable items may be placed on the body in the burial container, put into the grave, or placed on the grave after it has been closed.
 We ask that no plastic or metal items are placed in or on top of the grave.